potassco/flatzingo/README.md

 A [FlatZinc](https://www.minizinc.org/doc-2.4.3/en/flattening.html) frontend to solve CP problems in [MiniZinc](https://www.minizinc.org) format using [clingcon](https://potassco.org/clingcon/) as solver.

 The process is done in two stages:
-1. Transform files from MiniZinc in the flattened representation FlatZinc using [fzn2lp](https://github.com/potassco/fzn2lp) into `lp` files.
+1. Transform files from MiniZinc into a `flatzingo` specific FlatZinc representation as an `lp` files.
 2. With the encodings in files [encoding](encoding.lp) and [types](types.lp), the `lp` file is proceeded to use the constraints with the syntax of `clingcon`.